croutledge/neovim/readme.md

 # Goals

-This Neovim configuration is a novice attempt at creating a familiar development experience for various languages however it is especially tailored to JS/TS/React development.
+This Neovim configuration is a novice attempt at creating a familiar development experience one would see in VSCode for various languages however it is especially tailored to JS/TS/React development.

 # Installation